-The CHOP Research Institute's Office of Responsible Research Training offers a comprehensive Responsible Conduct of Research (RCR) Program for the Hospital's clinical and research communities.
+The CHOP Research Institute's Office of Responsible Research Training has created a comprehensive Responsible Conduct of Research (RCR) Program for the Hospital’s clinical and research communities.

-Available in multiple educational formats and for varied audiences, program components include the RCR internal Web site, RCR Training for Research Trainees and Early Career Investigators, Principal Investigator Training, Research Administration Training, and the Conducting Research at CHOP Seminar Series.
+Available in multiple educational formats and for varied audiences, program components include the RCR Web Site, RCR Training for Research Trainees and Early Career Investigators, Principal Investigator Training, Research Administration Training, and the Conducting Research at CHOP Seminar Series.

 The site presents the latest news from the U.S. Department of Health and Human Services Office of Research Integrity and introduces a "Training Wizard" to determine RCR training requirements; a "Faculty Toolkit" that provides informal RCR instruction strategies, tracking forms, grant template language, and guidance for tailoring RCR instruction for various research roles; and an "Ask the Expert" e-mail feature for convenient access to institutional contacts who can address RCR questions.